Ilzhuks/playwright/README.md

      	3. In the field password add value: Test1234
        	4. In the field confirm password add value: Test1234

-**Expected result:** User is registraded successfully is displayed message "You have registrated successfully!".
+**Expected result:** User is registered successfully is displayed message "You have registered successfully!".

 ## Test case 2 - "Validate username field input data"
 **Description** - Verify **username** field input data based on requirements that username must be between 3 and 20 characters and in this field is allowed alphanumeric characters (letters and numbers).